cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 1. Download
 ^^^^^^^^^^^

-Open a python shell and type the following commands to download and set up the food ordering blueprint application.
+Open a python shell and type the following commands to download and set up the home assistant blueprint application.

 .. code:: python